ryanjeffares/grace/README.md

 * Tests
 * Documentation + comments
 * Improve compiler errors and line numbering
+* Can probably abstract more parts of the compiler, e.g. function parameters, to reduce code duplication

 ## Long Term Goals
 * Optional type annotations for use by a static analyzer